Scotland’s Oldest Bridges.

 A map-based catalogue of the oldest masonry bridges in Scotland.

-However, tensile stress is only avoided if the force-line remains within the masonry (between in the intrados and the extrados of the arch stones); ideally within the middle-third of the dimension.
-If such a line exists, then the structure, before collapse, will find it and remain safe.
-If such a line cannot be found then tension can be expected and stress fractures will be followed by collapse of the arch.
+However, irrespective of arch shape, tensile stress can be avoided if the force-line remains within the masonry (between in the intrados and the extrados of the arch stones).
+If it encroaches on the edges or lies outside the masonry, then tension can be expected and stress fractures will be followed by collapse of the arch.
 Clearly, the wider the voussoirs of a circular arch, the easier it is for catenary lines to fit within it.
-A range of different arch shapes is therefore possible, some more optimal than others, but if a pure catenary shape were chosen, the voussoirs could be very slim without compromising safety.
+This implies that a range of different arch shapes is possible, some being more optimal than others, but if a pure catenary shape were chosen, the voussoirs could be very slim without compromise.
+However, this is a ‘limit’ thickness.
+In practice, a geometric safety margin of 2 or three must be applied.
+The general requirement is that at least one catenary shape should fit within the middle third of the dimension.
+This confers a safety margin and is easily measurable.

 In summary, most old masonry bridges have shapes which are less than optimal for containing the forces of gravity; consequently, they must have either wide voussoirs or solid abutments on both sides.